mvanthoor/rustic-book/src/communication/how_it_works.md

 the GUI.

-If you have ever used a command line, especially on Linux, you may have actually seen a pipe and may not have known the name.
+If you have ever used a command line, especially on Linux, you may have seen a pipe and may not have known the name.
 For example, let's see what files are in a directory:

 ```bash
 $ ls